Skip to main content

 Faculty

-Urban Studies and Urban Planning (BA)
+Urban Planning and Urban Studies (BA)

 As an urban studies student, you’ll explore how residential and commercial areas, community spaces, public services and transportation all function together.
 You’ll learn how to make decisions in the public interest, and plan for future change.